mattp8638/mattp8638/README.md

 My work focuses on defensive security engineering, endpoint visibility, automation, threat detection, and building accessible security tooling for people and organisations that do not always have access to enterprise-grade platforms.

-I have a BSc (Hons) in Cyber Security from The Open University and am currently progressing further cyber security study at MSc level.
+I have a BSc (Hons) in Cyber Security from The Open University.
 My background combines systems engineering, security operations, automation, backend development, and hands-on lab research.

 ---